Post Reply Post Thread

 Disk Space -- watch out where you create lxroot

 The example in the BrandZ install page shows creating the root directory for your new zone in /export/my-zone_root.
 However, the default Solaris installation only partitions enough space in / to hold the Solaris install and not much else.
 If you put your Linux root here you’ll run out of space while extracting the tarball.
 Be sure to put it in your biggest partition; by default that’s not /export but /export/home.
-That's not always obvious when you watch Solaris install.
+It took me about 12 hours to figure this out, and I left quite a welt when I finally figured it out and instinctively slapped my forehead.

 Create a user in the lx Zone, or you'll be running srcds as root